jouros/gorestapi/README.md

 * create new namespace 'busybox'
 * decrypt and deploy configmap 'busyboxdata' into flux-system namespace
-* deploy my custom helm release 'busybox'
+* deploy my custom helm release 'busybox' into busybox namespace
-* get overwite values from configmap
+* get helm deployment overwite values from configmap 'busyboxdata' which will replace values from values.yaml